erickrf/nlpnet/README.md

 And then choose the Punkt Tokenizer Models under the Models tab.

-4. Run run.py from the command line:
+Now run run.py from the command line:

-$ python run.py --task pos|srl
+$ python run.py --task [TASK]

-Providing the desired task (pos or srl) as an argument.
+Where [TASK] means either pos or srl.
 The system works interactively, but you may provide an input and/or output file using the standard syntax:

-$ python run.py --task pos|srl < input.txt > output.txt
+$ python run.py --task [TASK] < input.txt > output.txt

 Note that the system expects and returns text in UTF-8, so be sure to use this encoding.
 You may also run run.py with the -h flag to see more optional arguments.
 If you have any problem with the nlpnet module, see the section below -- perhaps you'll have to recompile it.

 COMPILING THE NLPNET MODULE
 ===========================

 The nlpnet module, which includes the actual neural networks, is written in Cython, a superset of Python for easily building C extensions.
-It's composed of two files: nlpnet.pyx and nlpnetconv.pyx.
-The pre-compiled version of the modules is already included to make it easier for users, but if you need or want it, you can compile from source.
-You will need Cython (get it from http://www.cython.org/) and a C compiler (by default, it will need Microsoft Visual Studio in Windows).
-You can compile the module with:
+It is contained in the binary file nlpnet.so (in Linux) or nlpnet.pyd (in Windows).
+A pre-compiled version of the modules (for 64 bits) is already included to make it easier for users.
+If you need or want it (you will need if you are using a 32 bits Python interpreter), you can compile from source.
+You will need Cython (get it from http://www.cython.org/) and a C compiler.

+N.B.: By default, it will need Microsoft Visual Studio in Windows, but generally running gcc under mingw is easier.
+See http://wiki.cython.org/InstallingOnWindows.

+After installing Cython, you can compile the nlpnet module with:

 $ python setup.py build_ext --inplace